It'll be on for the remainder of the program, the remainder of this hour.

 The problem is that the land has subsided.

-New Orleans is on a silt bed built up over thousands of years uh of annual Mississippi River floods.
+New Orleans is on a silt bed built up over thousands of years of annual Mississippi River floods.

 It's in a delta.

-So they they channelized the river.
+So they channelized the river.

-And, you know, with with all that's gone on down there, the the natural process of creating the Delta uh they've they've diverted the flow of the river and the the natural delta creating process doesn't happen as it used to, and so they made these accommodations with the levees, but they built them to category three strength.
+And, you know, with all that's gone on down there, the natural process of creating the delta, they've diverted the flow of the river, and the natural delta creating process doesn't happen as it used to.

-And for the last 40 years, they've been saying we've been telling you for years and years and years, these things are not big enough.
+And for the last 40 years, they've been saying, we've been telling you for years and years and years, these things are not big enough.

-For 40 years, people have been complaining, we didn't do anything about it.
+For 40 years, people have been complaining.

 So we rolled the dice.

-And uh and this is what happened.
+And this is what happened.

-It's global warming, it's burning fossil fuels, it's all these other things.
+It's all these other things.

 When you look at the hurricane, which is not a man-made event, a hurricane is strictly a force of nature.